The apple doesn't fall far from the tree

 Ch.
 Ferreos Tom - photo courtesy of www.aaens.dk

-The Successor to the kennel, is Giulio Gumelli, a passionate pointer man and hunter, and friend of Francesco Ravetta.
+Friend of Francesco Ravetta, and current keeper of the last Clastidium dogs is Giulio Gumelli, a passionate pointer man and hunter.
 Giulio and his shooting friends take the current crop of Clastidium dogs, and use them on all types of gamebirds and in varying terrain, both forest, highland and lowland, all over Europe.
 This involves an annual pilgrimage with a van full of dogs as far as Lithuania for woodcock, and Finland for Grouse, Ptarmigan and Capercaillie.
 Both my wife and I enjoyed a day of Giulio’s good humour and extensive knowledge of the pointer, and his wife's fine hospitality and cooking – the language barrier notwithstanding.
 As the keeper of the purest Clastidium bred dogs, he plans to keep the high conformational and performance standards set by his predecessor.
-Giulio informs me that the Clastidium pointers, as far as I could understand with my terrible Italiano, are the only kennel of pointers or setters to win the European championship at least once per decade for three decades, and the only kennel to have champions in the Grande Quete for four decades.
-Most of the many champions in the Grande Quete trials produced by the kennel were the result of outcrossing to a well-bred sire, using the pure Clastidium female line, with a few exceptions such as Ch.
-Clastidium Nord, who was pure Clastidium.
+Giulio informs me that the Clastidium pointers, as far as I could understand with my terrible Italian, are the only kennel of pointers or setters to win the European championship at least once per decade for three decades, and the only kennel to have champions in the Grande Quete for four decades.
+Most of the many champions in the Grande Quete trials produced by the kennel were the result of outcrossing to a well-bred sire, using the pure Clastidium female line.
 Ravetta didn’t always bred on the progeny of these outcrosses, regardless of their success.
 Very strict in his selection criteria, only a few were bred back into the Clastidium line.

 Clastidium Olaf at 12 months old - pure Clastidium